mod_qos cannot only be used to implement QoS by controlling your Apache

 to set any penalty when accessing a static resource.
 Other resources

-are marked by "1" (allowing a client to access them 20 times per minute)
+are marked by "1" (allowing a client to access them 20 times within two minutes)

 while requests to the "most expensive" resource

 /generateReport.php are burden by a